osg-htc/user-school-2018/docs/logistics/reimbursements.md

 1. Gather your reimbursement information (see above for what you need).

-1.  **Email your reimbursement request by Tuesday, 5 September 2018.**
+1.  **Email your reimbursement request by Friday, 7 September 2018.**

     Write a clear email with your name, the exact expenses and amounts to be reimbursed, reimbursement total, and any scanned receipts or other documentation.
 Send the email to